tophercollins/tophercollins.github.io/dnd-statblock-generator.md

 ## Aim

-This project aims to use the Llama 3 8-billion parameters LLM to create a fine-tuned task specific model for creating Dungeons & Dragons monster statblocks in a structured style and format.
+This project aims to use the Llama 3 8B LLM to create a fine-tuned task specific model for creating Dungeons & Dragons monster statblocks in a structured style and format.

 ## Data